How to Coach Games You Do Not Know

 One of the most effective ways to teach games you're not familiar with is to collaborate with esports curriculum providers like Gameplan.
 These types of providers offer comprehensive education programs tailored for teaching and coaching esports, making the learning process more structured and effective.

-Gameplan offers a range of resources, including lesson plans, training materials, and assessment tools.
+Gameplan offers a range of resources, including lesson plans, professional development, training materials, and assessment tools.
 These materials are designed to help you engage students in the world of esports effectively.

 If you want to learn more about the benefits of esports curriculums, check out our blog post.

 Coaching something you're not familiar with can be both exciting and intimidating, especially when it comes to coaching esports.
-If your team is advanced in their game knowledge and you're struggling to keep up, it's essential to find effective strategies for bridging the knowledge gap.
+If your team is advanced in their game knowledge and you're struggling to keep up, finding effective strategies for bridging the knowledge gap is essential.
 So, how can you coach what you don't know, especially in the world of video games?
 In this article, we'll guide you to get started.

 Difference Between Coaching and Teaching

-When tackling the task of coaching esports, it's crucial to focus on "what" rather than "how."
+When you are coaching esports, it's crucial to focus on "what" rather than "how."
 In the context of games, there is a distinction between teaching and coaching.
-While teaching focuses on imparting knowledge and skills, coaching emphasizes guiding and supporting players in their journey.

 7 Steps to Coach Games You Do Not Know